 Executive Summary

-- Medicare is currently reimbursing "virtual sessions" of CR/ICR/PR, delivered via synchronous, real-time audio-video.
-They are reimbursing at the same rate, and using the same CPT codes as onsite sessions.
+- Medicare was previously reimbursing "virtual sessions" of CR/ICR/PR, delivered via synchronous, real-time audio-video.
+They were reimbursing at the same rate, and using the same CPT codes as onsite sessions.

-- This reimbursement is currently tied to the Public Health Emergency (PHE), which is set to expire on May 11th, 2023.
+- This reimbursement was tied to the Public Health Emergency (PHE), which expired on May 11th, 2023.

-- If this bill passes before May 11th, there will be no gap in reimbursement.
+- Because this bill did not pass before May 11th, there will now be a gap in reimbursement.
 We continue to monitor the bill's progress and will post updates here on this page, as we get them.

 Background

-A significant change was the expansion of reimbursement for virtual delivery of (CR/ICR/PR).
-Before the pandemic, Medicare only covered in-person CR programs.
+A significant change was the expansion of reimbursement for virtual delivery of cardiac rehabilitation, intensive cardiac rehabilitation, and pulmonary rehabilitation (CR/ICR/PR).
+Before the pandemic, Medicare only covered in-person CR/ICR/PR programs.
 However, due to the PHE, CMS temporarily expanded coverage to include virtual delivery of hospital-based CR/ICR/PR, which allowed patients to receive services beyond the walls of the hospital (ie, patient’s home).
 Additionally, the direct supervision for these services was permitted to include the virtual presence of the physician via two-way, audio-video technology.

-These extensions have been great for patients and programs who have utilized virtual CR services to deliver recommended care to patients.
+These extensions were great for patients and programs who utilized virtual CR/ICR/PR services to deliver recommended care to patients.
 Virtual direct supervision has been particularly beneficial for critical access and rural hospitals, where a physician may not be readily on-site and physically available.

-However, CMS has most recently announced that the temporary expansion of coverage for virtual delivery of these services will expire on May 11th, 2023, and virtual direct supervision will be allowed until the end of 2023.
+This temporary expansion of coverage by CMS for virtual delivery of these services has since expired on May 11th, 2023, however virtual direct supervision will be allowed until the end of 2023.
 While this means that Medicare reimbursement ends, bill HR 1406 was introduced to legislation on March 7th, 2023 that could make virtual delivery of CR/ICR/PR and virtual direct supervision permanent.
+Click here to advocate for bill HR 1406 and take action to ensure your voice is heard by contacting your representatives and senators.

-With the expiration of the PHE approaching, we understand that there tends to be some confusion around terminology and the state of reimbursement.
+With the expiration of the PHE, we understand that there tends to be some confusion around terminology and the state of reimbursement.
 Below is a list of FAQs and their answers:

 FAQs